-Back in 2018, HUB International wrote a few blog post about drone liability and rules.
+Back in 2018, HUB International wrote a few blog posts about drone liability and rules.
 Since then, the rules have changed.
-They have a division focus on insuring entertainment and creative projects.
+They have a division focused on insuring entertainment and creative projects.

-HUB International sells their policies through brokers.
+HUB International sells its policies through brokers.
 You can’t buy drone coverage directly through them.

 Based in Burnaby, BC, CapriCMW offers standard drone liability and hull coverage.

 Their sales page for drone insurance, states that liability coverage is a Transport Canada requirement.
 Which it isn’t.
 I reached out to them and I’m still waiting to hear back.
 I’ll update the post with their response.

 Be careful buying from insurance providers who don’t know the current rules.

 This service seems sketchy.
 Their site links to a Facebook page that has been deleted.
 And their Twitter account has been dead for 3 years.
 Not a good sign.
 I won’t link to them, as they also aren’t well-reviewed by other drone bloggers.
 If this changes, I’ll update this listing in the future.

 Keep Reading: Check out our Drone Pilot Glossary

 Which drone insurance provider did you choose?
 Are you using another Canadian insurance provider for your RPAS?
 I would love to hear what’s working for you.